Gloucestershire Jazz Live (GJL)

 7.00pm - 9.00pm (GYJO and Jazz2Go)

+Our GYJA and GYJO schedule is provided below.
 Band members' attendance is absolutely crucial on these dates - thank you.

 Term 1 - Wednesday 4 October 2017